 If you have it worked out where you’ll park an RV, you still have to prepare for a dramatic shift in your lifestyle.
 We’re a consumer-driven society, and life in an RV makes you rethink that and only have the essentials.

-You may be able to rent a storage unit, but even so, you’re going to have to let go of things that are conveniences and may even have an emotional connection for you.
+You may be able to rent a storage unit, but even so, you’ll have to let go of convenient things, and may even have an emotional connection for you.

 There are other things that you might not even consider as part of your daily life that can become more challenging when you live in an RV.